EliumAcademy/NodePrecourse/jsFounds/resources.md

 JS resources:
 	* [javascript.info](https://www.javascipt.info) - Somewhere between a text book, a tutorial, and a reference.
-The best place to get refer back to through your studies.
+The best place to refer back to through your studies.